-- 5 Listen again and check your answers. - 6 Work with a partner.
+- 6 Work with a partner.
 Practise the conversation in Exercise 4. - Work with a partner.
 Plan your own conversation.
 Use the ideas below and Exercise 4 to help you.

 You want to buy a new shirt, blouse or top for an endof-school party.
 You look good in blue.